Search features

 yers PhD Email Email More info More Info

 SOCI 480.
 INTERNSHIP IN SOCIOLOGY.
 This course offers practical experience appropriate for the sociology field.
 Prerequisite: Permission of the department chair.
-Semester course, one to six hours.
+One to six hours.

 a section of the INTERNSHIP IN SOCIOLOGY course in Sociology - SOCI